arcus/Arcus_Labs_Orientation/arcus_orientation.md

 ## Using an Arcus Lab

 Each Lab will have its own unique URL that allows project stakeholders (defined by project leaders on both the scientific and Arcus side) to log in.
 Not sure what this URL is?
-Log in to the main Arcus site at https://arcus.chop.edu and look in the "My Labs" tab to see all the Arcus labs you have access to, with clickable links to allow you to go to those labs directly.
+Log in to the main Arcus site at https://arcus.chop.edu and look in the "My Labs" tab under "Applications" to see all the Arcus labs you have access to, with clickable links to allow you to go to those labs directly.

 We recommend using the Chrome browser to access your lab.